-City staff had two violations for late/nonreporting of disinfection by-products in 2016.
+City staff had two violations for late/nonreporting of disinfection byproducts in 2017.
 These violations were corrected.
-City staff also had one violation for not reporting routine coliform.
-This violation was corrected as well.

 The violations were for reporting, due to sample collection schedule change or timing of data transmitted to the state, and did not have any impact on water quality.
+Sample collection schedules have been corrected, and sample results revealed no violation of contaminant levels.